zaitsev-dev/zaitsev-dev/README.md

 My name is Vitaliy Zaitsev (I call myself Leetovskiy).
 I do an explore and practice the Python programming language and certain technologies for back-end development.

-In addition, I have an unquenchable interest for GNU/Linux, web technologies, and everything related to computer science.
+In addition, I'm particularly interested in GNU/Linux, web technologies, and everything related to computer science.

 ---